Opentrons/opentrons/api/docs/v2/pipettes/loading.rst

 Enabling Globally
 -----------------

-The easiest, and recommended, way to use liquid presence detection is by adding the optional Boolean argument, ``liquid_presence_detection=True`` to :py:meth:`.ProtocolContext.load_instrument` in your protocol.
-When ``True`` the robot will check for liquid on every aspiration.
+To automatically use liquid presence detection, add the optional Boolean argument  ``liquid_presence_detection=True`` to :py:meth:`.ProtocolContext.load_instrument` in your protocol.
+The robot will check for liquid on every aspiration.
 You can also turn this feature off and back on again later in a protocol.
 This example enables liquid presence detection on the 8-channel pipette used in the sample protocol at the top of the page.

 .. code-block:: python